Joosshh16/DevOps/Kubernetes/README.md

         # python-api-service   NodePort   10.111.170.113   <none>        80:32006/TCP   72s
     ```

-7. Run the services to access through your browser.
+7. Run the services to access through your browser and verify if the output information are correct.

     ```bash
         # start the minikube services to access the pods